grame-cncm/faustdoc/mkdocs/docs/manual/mathdoc.md

 There are three main goals, or uses, of the Faust mathematical documentation generator:

-* to preserve signal processors, independently from any computer language but only under a mathematical form;
+* to preserve signal processors, independently from any computer language but only under a mathematical form,
-* to bring some help for debugging tasks, by showing the formulas as they are really computed after the compilation stage;
+* to bring some help for debugging tasks, by showing the formulas as they are really computed after the compilation stage,
 * to give a new teaching support, as a bridge between code and formulas for signal processing.

 ## Installation Requirements